-(A) All lot lines 6.0 m (B) Except where any part of a par then the regulations in Section cel is adjacent to or contains a watercourse 3.9 shall apply.

-(C) On a corner parcel, then the regulations in Section 3.8 shall also apply.
+- (B) Except where any part of a parcel is adjacent to or contains a watercourse then the regulations in Section 3.9 shall apply. - (C) On a corner parcel, then the regulations in Section 3.8 shall also apply.

 (v) Off-Street Bicycle Parking Requirements